Operation and Interpretation of Mill Springs Mill - Kentucky

 Quick Summary

-The U.S. Army Corps of Engineers (USACE) Nashville District is conducting a Sources Sought for the Operation and Interpretation of Mill Springs Mill in Monticello, Kentucky.
-This is market research to identify qualified industry partners, including small businesses, for milling and interpretive services at the historic 1830s mill.
-This opportunity is a Total Small Business Set-Aside.
+The U.S. Army Corps of Engineers, Nashville District, is conducting a Sources Sought (Request for Information) to identify qualified Total Small Business contractors for the operation and interpretation of the historic Mill Springs Mill in Monticello, Kentucky.
+This market research will inform future acquisition decisions, including potential set-aside strategies.
 Capability statements are due by May 6, 2026.

 Scope of Work

-- Performing de-winterization and winterization of the mill.
+- Performing de-winterization and winterization procedures.

 - Maintaining the mill structure, machinery, and surrounding areas, including daily cleaning and seasonal preservation treatments.